Gabbu98/dsa-go-training/queue/README.md

 ## Complexity
 - enqueue and dequeue = O(1)
 - linked list faster
-- slcies due to size variation are generally O(n) but in go it is faster
+- slices due to size variation are generally O(n) but in go it is faster

 ## Application
 - queues widely used in graph related problems